(see DO-7, § 13)

 HSPD-12 deals strictly with physical and logical (computer systems) access.
 All other circumstances, including working with children, fee collection, etc., are covered under other existing policies.
 For fee collection, see Director’s Order #22: Recreation Fees (DO-22).

-Additional information to help determine who may be subject to these requirements is available within the guidance document in the VIP Resource Toolkit or from each region’s HSPD-12 coordinator.
+Additional information to help determine who may be subject to these requirements is available at Background Check Requirements [internal link] or from each region’s HSPD-12 coordinator.